abdelrahman-elseht/Abdelrahman-Elseht/README.md

 Here’s what I’m pretty good at (and always trying to get better at):

 Artificial Intelligence & Machine Learning

 Designing, training, and deploying ML models.

 Working with NLP, computer vision, and predictive analytics.

 Data Science

-Cleaning, analyzing, and visualizing data like a pro.
+Cleaning, analyzing, and visualizing data .

 Using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.

 Querying and managing data with SQL.

 Status: Always adding more!

 📬 Let’s Connect!

 I love meeting like-minded people who are as passionate about AI and data as I am.
 Whether you want to collaborate, ask questions, or just chat about cool ideas, feel free to reach out!

 💼 [LinkedIn](https://www.linkedin.com/in/abdelrahman-e-2bbb882a2/)